+Concluding remarks

 With the advent of molecular oncology, the ability to analyse tumors in depth and classify them based on their molecular profile has shifted the philosophy of treatment from generalized treatments for most cancer types towards specific approaches to fit each cancer type and stage.
-This approach has not only led to major improvements in the outcomes of patients suffering from cancer, but can also be applied to nutrition, combining clinical data with microbiome screens, nutrigenomics, molecular diagnostics, and metabolomics to develop dietary regimes aimed at targeting specific cancer abnormalities while maintaining or improving patient metabolic healthand .
-Given the powerful effects that dietary interventions have shown in preclinical data and early clinical trials, we believe that this approach represents the advent of a new era in cancer therapy, which has the potential to treat many difficult cancers by embracing metabolic interventions alongside existing treatment.
+This approach has not only led to major improvements in the outcomes of patients suffering from cancer, but can also be applied to nutrition, combining clinical data with microbiome screens, nutrigenomics, molecular diagnostics, and metabolomics to develop dietary regimes aimed at targeting specific cancer abnormalities while maintaining or improving patient metabolic health (Figure 3).

+This approach will only be a possibility with a more thorough characterization of cancer-nutrition interactions, combined with clinical data to validate these observations and standardized high throughput metabolic and microbiome screens.
+Due to the promising potential of precision nutrition as a future therapeutic approach, it is critical to further study dietary interventions to understand how they affect host health and disease states.
+Further understanding of dietary interventions will allow us to produce more refined treatments, fitting specific diets to individuals based not only on their disease state but also on their own metabolism and pre-existing conditions, to maximize tolerability and safety and improve patient health.
+Given the powerful effects that dietary interventions have shown in preclinical data and early clinical trials, this approach represents the advent of a new era in cancer therapy, which has the potential to treat many difficult cancers by embracing metabolic interventions alongside existing treatment.

 ACKNOWLEDGMENTS